CKMI-DT

 CKMI-DT (channel 15) is a television station in Montreal, Quebec, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
 The station maintains studios inside the Dominion Square Building in downtown Montreal.
 Its primary transmitter is located atop Mount Royal, with rebroadcasters in Quebec City and Sherbrooke.

 CKMI was established as Quebec City's second station in 1957.
+Originally a private affiliate of the CBC Television network, it was a sister station to that city's Radio-Canada affiliate, CFCM-TV.
+It remained a CBC affiliate after CFCM disaffiliated from Radio-Canada and eventually joined the private French network TVA.
+A series of ownership changes over the years eventually saw CKMI and CFCM acquired by Télé-Metropole, owner of TVA flagship CFTM-TV, in 1989.

-Originally a private affiliate of the CBC Television network, It was the only English-language station in the heavily francophone city.
-It struggled to survive for most of its first four decades, in part because its potential audience was barely large enough to support it.
-In 1997, it was transformed into a regional Global station for Quebec with additional transmitters, including in Montreal.
-It moved most of its operations to Montreal that year, though it would nominally remain licensed to Quebec City until 2009.
+Unlike its francophone sister, CKMI struggled to survive for most of its first four decades.
+This was mainly because it was the only anglophone station in the overwhelmingly francophone city, and its potential audience was barely large enough for it to be viable.
+In 1997, Canwest bought controlling interest in CKMI and relaunched it as a regional Global station for Quebec with rebroadcasters in Montreal and Sherbrooke.
+The station moved most of its operations to Montreal that year, though it would nominally remain licensed to Quebec City until 2009.
+The move fulfilled Global's quarter-century dream of getting a foothold in Montreal.
+It also gave Canwest's stations enough coverage of Canada that it rebranded its station group as the Global Television Network.
 The station's local news broadcasts have typically struggled in the ratings, never advancing beyond a distant second place.